Free Things To Do in New York

 The Big Apple is every solo girl’s dream.
 This vibrant city will have you lost in movie-scene nostalgia, in a shopping frenzy at famous department stores, and at dizzying heights at the top of world-renowned landmarks.

-But spending time here can come with a price-tag as high as the Empire State Building.
-For those penny conscious solos amongst us, here is the best way to spend 24 hours in New York on a budget.
+But spending time here can come with a price tag as high as the Empire State Building.
+For those penny conscious solos amongst us, here is the best way to spend 24 hours in New York City on a budget.
 Includes where to stay in NYC, tours and how to get from the airport.

 9am – 10am.
 Grand Central Station